bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-shares.md

 ## Reasoning

-* There may be some reason to turn a property into shares in order to divide the ownership.
+* There may be a requirement to turn a particular property into shares in order to divide the ownership or to treat it a fungible item for trading purposes.

-* Once a property has been divided it does not make sense to combine it back into a single unit again becase the single chain of provenance has be broken.
+* Once a property has been divided it does not make sense to reassemble it back into a single unit again since the single chain of provenance has been broken into multiple threads.

 * The number of shares initially created is a fixed amount and cannot be changed as this would fundamentally alter the valuation of one